February 20, 2026

 3. Benchmark against industry standards

-Now that you have insights on the most used benefits and your employees’ demographics research what competitors are offering in terms of these benefits.
+Now that you have insights into the most used benefits and your employees’ demographics, research what competitors are offering in terms of these benefits.

-• and cost-sharing (how costs are shared between the employer and employees).
+• Cost-sharing (how costs are shared between the employer and employees)

 Then, align this data with the preferences and needs identified in your workforce analysis.